25% off on first order withAPEX25

 Bedrock Server Restart

-5. When it’s finished, join the server from your Bedrock client to confirm this worked.
+5. When it’s finished, join your Bedrock server to confirm everything loaded correctly.

 Common Issues